ybanens/digital-tools/content/1-prep.md

 ## Password security

-{% capture alert %}The best way to keep your passwords /different and secure/ is to use a password manager. ⭐️ The best /password/ to use is a /passphrase/.{% endcapture %}
+{% capture alert %}The best way to keep your passwords /different and secure/ is to use a password manager. ⭐️ The best *password* to use is a *passphrase*.{% endcapture %}
-{% include alert.md text=alert color=tertiary %}
+{% include alert.md text=alert color="tertiary" %}

 ### 🔐 Password managers

 Getting used to using a password manager is a great investment in your overall experience of using the Internet.
 Most password managers have browser plugins that can fill login forms automatically.

+{% capture text %}
+You could, but you would be missing out on a few of the key benefits of password managers, like checking that your passwords aren't being reused across services, generating new passwords for you and syncing your passwords across mobile and desktop devices.
+{% include figure.html img="ch-preparation.png" alt="A boy and his tiger look out to the distance" caption="Preparing to embark" width="75%" %}

-{% include figure.html header="Why can't I just let my browser remember my passwords?" text=text %}
+{% include modal.md button="Why can't I just let my browser remember my passwords?" color="info" title="Example Modal" text=text %}

  - ⭐️ [LastPass](https://www.griffith.edu.au/passwords/lastpass) - Griffith-supported option
  - ⭐️ [Bitwarden](www.bitwarden.com) - free and open source, multiplatform, simple to use.
 Very modern and well-regarded.